rmssoares/Auktionsverk/README.md

 ## Extra Functionalities

-Grow accustomed to the template of the textfiles.
+It's necessary to understand the template of the textfiles.
 It represents three "tables":

 * Each entry in the first table represents an *AuctionPlayer's Id*, *AuctionPlayer's name* and *AuctionPlayer's credit*.
 * Each entry in the second table represents an *AuctionPlayer's Id*, and the *Auction Item's name, Auctioneer's initial price, Auctioneer's reserve price* and *Auctioneer's increase*.